Something v. Nothing

 The Judge (to the jury): Having heard enough, here is your charge…

-IF you believe this reasoning is the most rational alternative available to this Court, you shall find that the Defendant (nothing) is logically impossible and rule for the Plaintiffs (something).
+IF you believe this reasoning is “true” you shall find that the Defendant (Nothing) is logically impossible and rule for the Plaintiffs (Something).

 The jury retired.